If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 2. Practice Clinical Somatics exercises on a daily basis.
 The exercises release the chronic muscle tension that compresses joints, and allow you to retrain imbalanced posture and movement patterns that put unnatural strain on joints.

-3. When you’re ready, practice a gentle strengthening routine in which you repetitively load and unload your joints, very gradually increasing weight over time.
-This should be done under the supervision of a qualified physical therapist.
+3. As you release your tight muscles and change your habitual patterns of body use, you can also begin a gentle strengthening routine in which you repetitively load and unload your joints, very gradually increasing weight over time. *This should be done under the supervision of a qualified physical therapist.

 If you have a joint replacement or cartilage transplant, you should support your recovery by practicing Clinical Somatics exercises.
 The exercises will speed your recovery, release your chronic muscle tension, restore natural posture and movement patterns, and prevent future joint damage.